Stoning of the Devil: Incidents

 The Stoning of the Devil ritual is considered the most dangerous part of the pilgrimage, as sudden crowd movements on or near the Jamaraat Bridge can cause people to be crushed.
-On several occasions, thousands of participants have suffocated or been trampled to death in stampedes.
+On several occasions, thousands of participants have suffocated or been trampled to death in crowd crushes.

 An important step in managing crowds is the recent replacement of the jamarāt pillars by walls to ease and speed up the stoning.
 The bridge has also been widened in recent years to accommodate the ever-growing number of pilgrims who perform the Hajj each year.

 Crowd conditions are especially difficult during the final day of Hajj, which is the day pilgrims leave the valley of Mina and return to Mecca for the farewell Tawaf (the final circumambulation of the Kaaba).
 According to hadith, Muhammad's last stoning was performed just after the noon prayer.
 Many scholars feel that the ritual can be done any time between noon and sunset on this day; however, many Muslims are taught that it should be done immediately after the noon prayer.
 This leads to people camping out until noon and rushing out then to do the stoning.

 These two factors have been said to be most responsible for a stampede during the Hajj of 2006 which killed at least 346 pilgrims and injured at least 289 more.
 This was despite several attempts by the authorities to inform pilgrims about the permissibility of staggering their visits to the jamarāt as well as instructing them to leave their luggage at their tents.
 Adding to the confusion involved in the tragedy is the lack of co-operation on the part of pilgrims who do not leave the jamarāt area by the proper route, and therefore interfere with the movements of others who are arriving.